-Now in its fifth year, the Global Schools’ Exchange Programme gives Downe House girls in the Fifth Form a very special opportunity to study and live abroad with a choice of 16 partner schools in eleven countries spanning six continents as well as providing a highly rewarding experience for the Downe House community of hosting visiting students from our partner schools – such a challenge offers huge social, cultural and educational benefits for everyone involved.
+Now in its sixth year, the Global Schools’ Exchange Programme gives Downe House girls in the Fifth Form a very special opportunity to study and live abroad with a choice of 14 partner schools in eleven countries spanning six continents as well as providing a highly rewarding experience for the Downe House community of hosting visiting students from our partner schools – such a challenge offers huge social, cultural and educational benefits for everyone involved.